Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 |---|---|---|

 If you're comparing Claude against other assistants entirely, or want to know what Claude costs across plans, those guides go a level up.
-And when even Sonnet's reasoning falls short on the hardest refactors or research, that is the moment to read Claude Sonnet vs Opus — the next escalation up the ladder.
-The pattern that actually controls cost and quality is not picking one model forever; it is the habit of asking, task by task, whether this job needs Sonnet's reasoning or just Haiku's speed.
+And when even Sonnet's reasoning falls short on the hardest refactors or research, that's the moment to read Claude Sonnet vs Opus — the next escalation up the ladder.

 The quick version: